christianalfoni/mobx-react-observer/README.md

 Automatic React observer for Mobx

-Will wrap all components in your project (not libraries from node_modules) in the `observer`, making observation completely transparent with Mobx.
+Will wrap all components in your project (not libraries from node_modules) with the `observer`, making observation completely transparent with Mobx.
 Other benefits:

 - You can now export functions as normal and they show up with the correct name in React Devtools
 - When exporting with export `const Comp = observer()` VSCode will read that as two definitions of the component, affecting "jump to definition".
 Now there is only one definition for every component